 2) Capital growth.

 Owning a BTL property means the landlord’s asset will potentially rise in value over the long-term in line with national house price increases.
-If the landlord decides to sell the property, the market value of the house could be a lot higher than when it was first purchased, which would generate a large capital growth.
+If the landlord decides to sell the property, the market value of the house could be a lot higher than when initially purchased.
+Therefore, generating an increase in capital growth.

 Growing demand for BTL properties located just outside cities in recent years is a great example of this.
-They are popular locations as tenants can commute to London and other major cities when required, but benefit from cheaper rent and cost of living.
-MFS recently identified the top five commuter towns that buy to let landlords investing in property should have on their radar in 2021.
+They are popular locations as tenants can commute to London and other major cities when required but benefit from cheaper rent and cost of living.

-Alternative finance can offer flexible bridging loans that can ensure funds can be with you in a matter of days.
+Specialist lending can offer flexible buy-to-let and residential bridging loans that can ensure funds can be with you in a matter of days.
 A fast completion is something that, initially, BTL mortgages can’t provide.
 A bridge-to-let loan can help finance a property investment opportunity with a swift and simple process.

+Our team can provide more information about what bridging finance options are available with our buy to let product.
+Whether you’re in need of a standard buy to let loan or looking for finance to help with a buy to let refurbishment project, we’ve got you covered.
 If you or your clients are considering this, get in touch today.
-Our team can provide more information about what bridging finance options are available with our buy to let product.
-Whether you’re in need of a standard buy to let loan or you’re looking for finance to help with a buy to let refurbishment project, we’ve got you covered.